The More of Less

 By Joshua Becker

-The book delivers an empowering plan for living more by owning less.
-With practical suggestions and encouragement to personalize your own minimalist style, Joshua shows you why minimizing possessions is the best way to maximize life.
+The More of Less delivers an empowering plan for living more by owning less.
+With practical suggestions and encouragement to personalize your own minimalist style, this book shows you why minimizing possessions is the best way to maximize life.

 By Erin Loechner